 Having slept in a dresser drawer and in the car on trips to visit family in the Midwest, dad never put camping on our itinerary – even to save money.
 The cheapest motel in Wall, South Dakota?
 Yes.
 A tent?
 Not on your life.

-Whether it was “I’m going to Europe with my boyfriend” at 19, “I’m quitting my job and going to live in Asia” at 23, or “We’re taking the kids to Africa” at 50, my strict dad never pitched the protest I predicted.
-I think he understood and shared my need to ROAM, and was happy his kids could run around more easily than he and my mom ever could.
-“The world is smaller now,” he would say – but I know the reality was that for his generation and socioeconomic status, going to Vietnam, Honduras or Syria required a draft card or a trust fund.
+Whether it was “I’m going to Europe with my boyfriend” at 19, “I’m quitting my job and going to live in Asia” at 23, or “We’re taking the kids to Africa” at 50, my strict parents never pitched the protest I predicted.
+I think they understood and shared my need to ROAM, and were happy their kids could run around more easily than they ever could.
+“The world is smaller now,” my dad would say – but I know the reality was that for their generation and socioeconomic status, going to Vietnam, Honduras or Syria required a draft card or a trust fund.

 So it is with intense love, gratitude, and admiration that I pay tribute to my dad, my mom, and all traveling parents who take the time to leave the office, make the reservations, pack the bags, fight the crowds, spend the money, and do the clean-up so that their kids can enjoy fond memories of time together, new people, and beautiful places.

 They inspire us to remember family travel is not about the “where,” it is about the “why” – and that is why we ROAM.

 by Maryann Jones Thompson, ROAM Founder, July 2018

 © ROAM Family Travel 2018 – All rights reserved

 Keywords: family vacation, family travel, travel with kids, dennis lee jones, carolann dolores jones, why travel with kids